frossdelaqrois/Afro_Chicken/README.md

 # Afro_Chicken
 Survival Game

+##Steps

+- Download Unity 5
-Open Unity
+- Open Unity 5

-Get an account or login.
+- Get an account or login.

-Browse to the repo in unity, select the folder afro_chicken (the one beside README.md), and click open.
+- Browse to where you git cloned this repo, select the folder afro_chicken (the one beside README.md), and click open.

+Now you're an AfroChicken.